Maliha-Momtaz-Islam/generative-ai-app/README.md

-# generative-ai-app
-This project fine-tunes a generative AI model (DeepSeek LLM) to create a text generation app.
 # Generative AI App with Breast Cancer Wisconsin Dataset

 This project fine-tunes a generative AI model (DeepSeek LLM) to create a text generation app using the Breast Cancer Wisconsin Dataset.
 The app generates descriptive summaries of breast cancer data based on user input.